sachin-source/top-github-repositories-which-everyone-should-look/README.md

 ## Awesome System Design Resources

-This repository contains the resources for most important design concepts to prepare for the interview.
+This repository contains the resources for the most important design concepts to prepare for the interview.

-This also covers important Design tradeoffs and throws light on building blocks such as heartbeats, circuit broker, proxy server and etc.
+This also covers important Design tradeoffs and throws light on building blocks such as heartbeats, circuit brokers, proxy servers, etc.

-The repository also explains about some of the useful architectural patterns and covers a list of interview questions tagged as Easy, medium and Hard.
+The repository also explains some of the useful architectural patterns and covers a list of interview questions tagged as Easy, Medium, and Hard.

-Overall, this is a repo which should be considered as one of the important and useful material to prepare for the system design interviews.
+Overall, this is a repo that should be considered as one of the important and useful materials to prepare for the system design interviews.

 Repo link: https://github.com/ashishps1/awesome-system-design-resources
 Website : https://blog.algomaster.io